Incidental expenses: definition, examples and tax tips

 Are incidental expenses tax deductible?

-Many incidental expenses are tax deductible in Canada if they are reasonable and help you earn business income.
-For example, self-employed foot and bicycle couriers can claim a daily flat rate of $23 for extra food and beverages.
-Keep detailed records and receipts.
-Some items, such as meals and entertainment, have special rules, so check with a tax professional if you are unsure.
+Yes, many incidental expenses are tax deductible in Canada if they're reasonable and help you earn business income.
+For example, self-employed foot and bicycle couriers can claim a daily flat rate of $23 for extra food and beverages they must consume during a normal working day, as outlined in the CRA meal expense guidelines.

 What's the difference between incidental and discretionary expenses?